 Hotel Minerva in Sorrento

-Remember planning ahead ensures no must-see attraction gets missed out while visiting various corners during this great month.
+Remember, planning ensures no must-see attraction gets missed out on while visiting various corners during this great month.

 Festivals and Holidays In Italy in November